Last updated April 2015

 Contraception and under 16s

-Health professionals in the UK may provide contraceptive advice and treatment to young people under 16 if, in their clinical judgement, they believe it is in the young person’s best medical interests and they are able to give what is considered to be informed consent(1,3,4,5).
+Health professionals in the UK may provide contraceptive advice and treatment to young people under 16 if, in their clinical judgement, they believe it is in the young person’s best medical interests and the young person is able to give what is considered to be informed consent.[2, 4, 5, 6]

 The various sexual offences laws in force in the UK do not affect the ability of professionals to provide confidential sexual health advice, information or treatment.
-Each specifically states that this is not an offence if it is in order to protect the young person’s sexual health, physical safety or emotional wellbeing.
+Each specifically states that it is not an offence provide information, advice and/or treatment if it is in order to protect the young person’s sexual health, physical safety or emotional wellbeing.

-Women cannot be charged with the offence of rape as this is defined as penile penetration, but she could be charged with another offence such as causing a person to engage in sexual activity without consent, sexual coercion or assault, or assault by penetration.
-These may not all apply in each country.
+This particular sexual offence can only be committed by a man.
+A woman cannot be charged with the offence of rape as this is defined as penile penetration, but she could be charged with another offence such as causing a person to engage in sexual activity without consent, sexual coercion or assault, or assault by penetration.
+These offences may not all apply in each different UK country.

 Sexual assault by penetration

-This new offence was introduced in England and Wales by the Sexual Offences Act 2003, the Sexual Offences (Northern Ireland) Order 2008, and the Sexual Offences (Scotland) Act 2009.
+This offence was introduced by the Sexual Offences Act 2003 (in England and Wales), The Sexual Offences (Northern Ireland) Order 2008, and the Sexual Offences (Scotland) Act 2009.
 It is an offence for someone, male or female, intentionally to penetrate the vagina or anus of another person with a part of their body or anything else, without their consent.
 The purpose also has to be sexual.

 Practitioners who legitimately conduct intimate searches or medical examinations are excluded from this offence.

-In England, Wales and Northern Ireland it is an offence (sexual assault) for a person intentionally to touch sexually another person without reasonable belief that they consented.
+In Northern Ireland it is an offence (sexual assault) for a person intentionally to touch sexually another person without reasonable belief that they consented.
 Touching covers all physical contact, whether with a part of the body or anything else, or through clothing

 ‘... conduct that right-thinking people will consider an affront to the sexual modesty of a woman’